eip-home/eip-headers/draft-eip-headers-definitions.md

 HMAC:  Keyed HMAC, in multiples of 8 octets, at most 32 octets.

+The details of the use of the HMAC LTV (HMAC Generation and Verification and HMAC Algorithms) are borrowed from section 2.1.2 of RFC 8754 {{RFC8754}}.

 ## EIP Identifiers LTVs

 EIP identifiers can be used for different use-cases.
 They can be used to